Faculty Appointments & Review — Lecturer Positions

 - funding for the position is identified, in consultation with the College.

 In each year of an Instructional faculty's appointment, the department submits a performance evaluation to the Dean's Office, using the College's standard form.
 Subsequently, a substantive performance reappointment evaluation must be submitted every third year for Lecturers and every fifth year for Associate Professor/Professor of Instruction.
-The review form, with the Lecturer's response (if any), and the Lecturer's CV are due in the Office of the Dean in late spring.
+The review form, with the Instructional faculty's response (if any), and the Instructional faculty's APR are due in the Office of the Dean in late spring.
 A classroom observation is required for the first six years of a Lecturer contract and every reappointment thereafter; for Associate Professor/Professor of Instruction a classroom observation is required for the first five years of the contract and every reappointment thereafter.

 The review is a substantive evaluation of the Instructional faculty's record in teaching, professional development, and service.
-These evaluations are based on the expectations for teaching, departmental service, and professional development stated in the most recent letter of appointment and in the current position description.
+These evaluations are based on the expectations for teaching, departmental service, and professional development stated in the most recent letter of appointment.
 The College's expectation is that at least 60% of an Instructional faculty's effort will be devoted to teaching organized courses.
 The letter of appointment may state a higher expectation.

-The purpose of the review is to advise the Lecturer on how well he or she is meeting departmental and collegiate expectations of the Lecturer appointment and to provide a basis for renewal of the contract and salary recommendations.
+The purpose of the review is to advise the Instructional faculty member on how well they are meeting departmental and collegiate expectations of the appointment and to provide a basis for renewal of the contract and salary recommendations.
 The review report should outline substantive suggestions and specific expectations.
 The instructional faculty member has the right to respond to the review.

 The review of teaching, professional development, and service may be conducted by the DEO or by another faculty member or a faculty committee to whom the DEO delegates the review.
 The review of teaching must include:

 - student evaluations of teaching solicited in every course and kept on file (usually by the Lecturer) for use in faculty reviews,